grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 important if you use Google or GitHub OAuth authentication (for the callback URL to be correct).

-> **Note:** This setting is also important if you have a reverse proxy
+{{% admonition type="note" %}}
-> in front of Grafana that exposes it through a subpath.
-In that
+This setting is also important if you have a reverse proxy in front of Grafana that exposes it through a subpath.
+In that case add the subpath to the end of this URL setting.
-> case add the subpath to the end of this URL setting.
+{{% /admonition %}}

 ### serve_from_sub_path